KrisztaT/react-todo-list/README.md

 ## Usage

-To add a new todo item, type the task description in the input field at the top and press the Enter key or click the "Add New ToDo" button.
-The new item will be added to the list below.
+1. To add a new todo, fill out the form with the title, description, due date and status.
+Click "Add New Todo" to add the todo to the list.
+2. To change the status of a todo, click the "In Progress" or "Done" button next to the todo.
+The status will update.

-To delete a finished todo item, click on the todo text.
+3. To delete a todo, click the "Delete" button next to the todo.
+The todo will be removed from the list.

 ## License